 Protection of Habitat

-Unfortunately, lynx face new problems, including highway mortality, disease, habitat fragmentation, shooting, ski area expansion, climate change, and a lack of adequate habitat protections.
-Rocky Mountain Wild has begun anew to protect essential lynx habitat in places like Wolf Creek Pass, the Rio Grande National Forest, and I-70 Mountain Corridor.
+Unfortunately, lynx face new problems, including habitat fragmentation, disease, highway mortality, shooting, ski area expansion, climate change, and a lack of adequate habitat protections.
+Rocky Mountain Wild has begun anew to protect essential lynx habitat in places like Wolf Creek Pass, the Rio Grande National Forest, and parts of the I-70 Mountain Corridor.